JSFoundation/TAC/Moderation-Policy.md

 repositories under the ownership of the JS Foundation and all JS Foundation Working Groups.

-Working Groups and CBs chartered by the TAC may adopt an alternative Moderation Policy for any repository under their stewardship so long as:
+Working Groups chartered by the TAC may adopt an alternative Moderation Policy for any repository under their stewardship so long as:
-* The Moderation Policy is openly documented as part of the Working Group or CB Charter and;
+* The Moderation Policy is openly documented as part of the Working Group Charter and;
 * It includes provisions for clearly and openly documenting Moderation actions taken.

-If a particular repository can be considered to fall under the stewardship of multiple Working Groups (or CBs) that have adopted different Moderation Policies, they can choose to either:
+If a particular repository can be considered to fall under the stewardship of multiple Working Groups that have adopted different Moderation Policies, they can choose to either:
 * Decide between themselves which Moderation Policy will be in effect for the repository in question, or
 * Ask the TAC to determine which Moderation Policy should apply.